bitcrowd/bitstyles/README.md

 ### Importing the sass to your project

 Copy the contents of the bitstyles manifest file (`bitstyles.scss`) to your project’s own sass manifest file (e.g. `app.scss`, `main.scss`) to make use of the entire library.
-Most likely you’ll not need everything in there, so comment-out or delete the lines of objects you don’t need.
+Most likely you’ll not need everything in there, so comment-out the lines of objects you don’t need:

 ```scss
 @import 'settings/global';